Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 1) pip install requirements.txt
 2) Download the NLTK data.
 We recommend these 2 ways of installing the NLTK data.
 	- Interactive installer
-		- Run Python interpreter and run the following code:
+		- Run Python interpreter and the following code:
 		- This is to check NLTK has been installated successfully:

 			``> import nltk``

 			``> ntlk.download()``

 		- (Extracted from nltk.org) A new window should open, showing the NLTK Downloader.